John Paul Riquelme

 Although I started out as a modernist interested in Irish and British fiction and poetry, 1890-1945, long ago I stumbled backwards and blindfolded into the nineteenth century, to explore literary modernism’s origins.
 Then I staggered forward to Beckett and beyond, to trace modernism’s aftermath.
 The temporal expansion reflects my passionate engagement with particular authors (including Mary Shelley, Hardy, Stoker, Wilde, Yeats, Joyce, Woolf, Eliot, Beckett, Octavia Butler, and Alison Bechdel) and involves my interest in style and in the conceptual implications of literary form.
 In mid-career, I taught modern intellectual history in an interdisciplinary program.
 I now teach and write mostly about post-Romantic literature, all the genres, especially writing of the long twentieth century (1885-present) on both sides of the Atlantic, but also about the Gothic tradition (Ann Radcliffe to contemporary sci-fi).
 I teach as well humanistic theory and literary criticism, with emphases on modernity, creativity, aesthetic response, narrative, post-colonialism, sexuality, and anthropological issues.
 Film, animation, and modern art come up frequently in my courses and sometimes in my writing and lecturing.

-My current larger projects of research and writing focus on Oscar Wilde as a precursor of modernism and on modernist Gothic.
-An expansion of my edition of Dracula will appear late in 2015, and I am finishing an essay about Alison Bechdel’s graphic narrative Fun Home in relation to Joyce.
-My graduate seminars in the past decade have concerned James Joyce, Literature & Laughter, Modernist Authenticity, 19th-century Gothic, and modernist Gothic.
+My continuing scholarly projects are: Modernist Gothic: Wilde to Beckett; Wild(e) Modernism: The Masking of a Precursor; and a revised Norton Critical Edition of Joyce’s A Portrait of the Artist.
+I recently published an expanded (in the directions of gender and film) 2e of Dracula (2016), and I recently finished essays about Modernist American Gothic, the queer late modernist temporality of Alison Bechdel’s Fun Home in relation to Joyce, and Octavia Butler’s Dawn from a pedagogical slant.
+My graduate seminars in the past dozen years have concerned James Joyce, Literature & Laughter, Modernist Authenticity, 19th-century Gothic, and modernist Gothic.
 My advanced undergrad courses open to graduate enrollments focus on modern literature (British and Irish Poetry; Modern Irish Writers; Joyce & After–a multi-generic course in transatlantic modernism from Ulysses through Fun Home).
 I teach an undergrad survey of the Gothic and a survey of British Literature after 1700 that fulfills a requirement for English majors.
 My professional commitments off campus include co-chairing the Modernism Seminar at Harvard’s Mahindra Humanities Center.

 - Bedford/St. Martin’s Case Studies Editions: Dracula (2016; 2002); Tess of the d’Urbervilles (1998)